The story and analysis behind Global Grand Central.

 – Knowledge exchange happens in “bubbles” of known practitioners, excluding knowledge sharing across disciplines, social and geographical contexts

-– It should be possible to use reports and evaluations also for purposes of networking directly between peers and towards practitioners, policymakers and researchers.
+– It should be possible to use reports and evaluations also for purposes of networking directly across sectors and between practitioners, policymakers and researchers.

 “Sorry this page is not available”